emmajanedrews/base-template/_drafts/draft.md

 **5. Can I not live so long?**

 If you can control that last one, you’ve got more power than I do.
-I think 20-30 years is an appropriate time horizon to think that you’re going to be in retirement.
-What I’ve found is that if you’re under 50, you have more control over a few items including saving and the risk you can take in your portfolio.
+I think 20 to 30 years is an appropriate time horizon to think that you’re going to be in retirement.
+What I’ve found is that if you’re under 50, you have more control over a few items, including saving and the risk you can take in your portfolio.
 The younger you are and the more years you have to retirement, the better.
 If you’re closer to retirement, maybe spending less or working a few more years could be the right dials to change.

 I recommend that anybody and everybody seek out a professional certified financial planner five years before you plan to retire.
 They can give you a second opinion on your retirement plan.
 After you’ve received that second opinion, I would try to get that updated periodically before you actually retire.
 It helps you stay on track to retire on time with a paycheck for life.